acend/helm-basics-training/content/en/docs/04.0/database.md

 ```

-## Task 2: Connect to new Database Deployment
+## Task 2: Connect to the database

-In order for the python application to be able to connect to the newly deplyed database, we need some environment variables in our deployment.
+In order for the python application to be able to connect to the newly deployed database, we need to add some environment variables to our deployment.
 The goal of this task is to allow a user to set them via values.

 Add the following environment variables: